jjaykumarp-rai/GCR-PPO/README.md

 ```

 See `scripts/reinforcement_learning/rsl_rl/train.py` for available flags ⚙️
+The throwing task also exposes a `fingers_not_blocking_reward_scale` cfg to encourage keeping the grip closed during flight (set this in the env cfg if you want that shaping term enabled).
+Projectile shaping and ball-release bonuses live behind `projectile_reward_scale` and `ball_release_reward_scale` settings, and all three default to non-zero values in the replicate G1 config so the release/trajectory shaping is already active for both training and play.
+There is also a `hand_recontact_penalty_scale` and `fingers_not_blocking_sigma` in the replicate G1 config if you want to punish the hand re-catching the ball or tune how aggressively the fingers must part from the throw vector.
 (e.g., --energy, --gait, --armsp, etc.) and their ranges.

 ### Output and Logs 📊